 - Organize your photos efficiently and speed up your workflow

-- Develop RAW files with Lightroom and Photoshop and apply initial adjustments
+- Develop RAW files with Photoshop and other editing software

 - Use the selection, sharpening and retouching tools properly